 Tipilikwani Mara Camp: Our full report

-Tipilikwani Mara Camp is a fairly large, mid-range tented property just outside the Maasai Mara National ......
+Tipilikwani Mara Camp is a fairly large, mid-range tented property on the outskirts of the Maasai Mara National ......
 Reserve, overlooking the Talek River, and with a private footbridge over the river into the reserve itself.
-From here, your safari drives will be in the Sekenani sector of the main reserve, and you are well placed to drive to the banks of the Mara River during the migration season and potentially witness a river crossing.
+From here, your safari drives will typically be in the Sekenani sector of the main reserve, and you are well placed to drive to the banks of the Mara River during the migration season and potentially witness a river crossing.

 In the simple reception area, a cool drink and a warm flannel will help to clean away the dust of your journey before a short safety briefing.
 It's a simple room, with flagstone floors, pictures on the yellow walls, and directors' chairs set around an interesting table made from the roots of a tree, as well as a formal reception desk.
 This is also where guests at Tipilikwani gather for the day's activities.

-The shop here is well stocked with curios, some made locally and others from further afield, plus essential items such as suncream, batteries and toothpaste.
+The shop here is well stocked with curios, some made locally and others from further afield, plus essential items such as suncream and toothpaste.